Configure Security for Confluent Private Cloud Gateway

 SASL/SCRAM authentication

 Confluent Gateway supports SASL/SCRAM authentication for client-to-Confluent Gateway connections.
-When using SCRAM with authentication swapping, you have three options for managing SCRAM credentials:
+When using SCRAM with authentication swapping, choose one of three options for managing SCRAM credentials:

-Manage SCRAM credentials with the Kafka administrator API: Confluent Gateway can automatically manage SCRAM credentials by creating and updating SCRAM user credentials through the Kafka administrator API.
+Managed by the Kafka administrator API: Confluent Gateway automatically creates and updates SCRAM user credentials through the Kafka administrator API.

 gateway: